Truncated long-range percolation of words on the square lattice: Introduction

 \begin{Conjecture} Consider a supercritical mixed long-range percolation model on $\G$ with $p_{V}=\varepsilon$ and $p_{H,i}=p_i$ for all $i \geq 1$.
 If the $K$-truncated process percolates for some $K\in\N$, then there exists $K_1\in\N$ such that all words can be seen from the origin with positive probability in the $K_1$-truncated model. \end{Conjecture}

-The following theorem strengthens Conjecture \ref{conj}.
-As noted in \cite{FLS}, the truncation question has an affirmative answer under the condition $\limsup p_i>0$ when considering the graph with vertex set $\Z^2$ and all edges included.
-Here, we establish a stronger result under the same conditions on $p_i$, showing that all words can be seen from the origin with positive probability on $\G$ when $p_{V}=\varepsilon$ and $p_{H,i}=p_i$ for all $i \geq 1$.
+As in Theorem~\ref{teo1}, the following result also strengthens Conjecture \ref{conj}.
+As noted in \cite{FLS}, the truncation question has an affirmative answer on $\Z^2$ under the condition $\limsup p_i>0$.
+We establish a stronger result under the same conditions on $p_i$, showing that all words can be seen from the origin with positive probability on $\G$ when $p_{V}=\varepsilon$ and $p_{H,i}=p_i$ for all $i \geq 1$.

-\begin{theorem} If $\limsup{p_i}>0$, then for all $p\in(0,1)$, $\varepsilon\in(0,1]$, and $\alpha>0$, there exists $K=K(p,\varepsilon,\alpha)\in\N$ large enough such that \end{theorem}
+\begin{theorem} If $\limsup{p_i}>0$, then for all $p\in(0,1)$, $\varepsilon\in(0,1]$, and $\alpha>0$, there exists $K=K(p,\varepsilon,(p_i),\alpha)\in\N$ large enough such that \end{theorem}

-The remainder of this paper is organized as follows.
-In Section \ref{sec_2}, we prove Theorem \ref{teo1}.
-The proof is based on constructing a coupling between a certain exploration process and an independent highly supercritical oriented percolation process.
-In Section \ref{sec_3}, we prove Theorem \ref{teo2}.
+The remainder of the paper is organized as follows.
+Section~\ref{sec_2} contains the proof of Theorem~\ref{teo1}, which is structured into several parts: we first describe the renormalization setting and a certain exploration process on the vertices of the renormalized lattice.
+We then complete the proof by constructing a coupling between the process induced by the exploration and an independent, highly supercritical oriented percolation process.
+Sections~\ref{proof_lemma2}, \ref{proofoflemmas}, and \ref{proofofentropy} establish three key lemmas that support the arguments in Section~\ref{sec_2}.
+In Section~\ref{remarkfinal}, we discuss a generalization of Theorem~\ref{teo1}, and in Section~\ref{sec_3} we prove Theorem~\ref{teo2}.

-\section{Proof of Theorem 1}
+\section{Proof of Theorem~\ref{teo1}}